sylv/marver/README.md

 - Tags should be a graph.
   - An "apple pie" tag would be a child of the "food" tag.
 Searching for "food" also searches for "apple pie", as well as "burger" and other related tags.
 - Extract tags in file names like `my photo #beach #dog`
-- It's cliche but embedding an LLM would actually be fantastic, especially with fine tuning on a smaller (<3B) model.
-  - Metadata extraction is hard, regex does not work.
-An LLM could be fine-tuned to extract metadata from file names.
-  - Some files will have .json files with metadata, an LLM could be used to extract information without knowing what the structure of the json file is.
-  - It can generate clean names for files, eg `my_photo_2019.jpg` -> `My Photo`
-  - It could link together files based on the path.
-For example `my_photo_21.jpg` and `my_photo_22.jpg` should be in the same gallery/album, but that's not obvious from the file name without a human or LLM looking at both at the same time.
-  - It would definitely be overkill, but it could simplify a lot of useful features.
-  - [GPT-JSON](https://github.com/piercefreeman/gpt-json) would be a good way to generate JSON without wasting time generating the JSON structure.
-  - It would have to be optional and ideally a few different model sizes so you can pick the one that fits best with your system.
-A fine-tuned 3B model might be enough but a 13B model would likely do significantly better, even if it uses 4x the memory.
-That's a tradeoff the user should be able to make.
-  - It could be used to reorganise files on disk.
-If you have a load of files dumped into a folder, based on all the available metadata and a given file structure, it could determine where each file should go.
-This could be done "virtually", only shown in the interface, or by moving the actual files on disk which would be considerably riskier.
 - Sort options (tag count, date scanned, date created, size, bitrate, title, type, duration, resolution, views, favourites, path, randomly, etc)
 - Use `<img srcset />` and let the browser decide on the best image type, instead of guessing based on the `Accept` header.
 - Storage breakdown somewhere.
 Show % of images, videos, other.
 Could be cool to also show a bar at the bottom of images/photos to show duplicates or very similar images.
 [MacOS storage breakdown](https://i.imgur.com/hoBR9zF.png) would be a good example.